ethereum/pm/Fee Market Meetings/mainnet-readiness.md

     - [WIP by the Besu team](https://github.com/PegaSysEng/eip1559-tx-sender/)
 - [x] Multi-client PoA testnet to ensure spec can be implemented;
     - WIP between Geth, Besu & Nethermind teams.
-- [ ] Single-client PoW testnet to ensure the spec works with PoW
+- [X] Single-client PoW testnet to ensure the spec works with PoW
-    - Besu team to start 🔜
+    - Done by Besu team.
 - [ ] Multi-client PoW testnet to ensure all code paths are tested;
 - [ ] Large state testnet to analyze performance with ~100M accounts on chain.